 Ryan has a master’s degree in leadership/business, is the author of five books, and is a frequent contributor to both online and print magazines and newspapers, radio, and television.
 A team, leadership, and performance expert who speaks and trains globally, Ryan has been president of the American Hockey League’s Abbotsford Heat, an assistant coach with the Vancouver Canucks, a co-founder and president of two hockey-related start-up companies, a TV hockey analyst, the creator of the board game Trade Deadline Hockey, and a hockey adviser and actor for both television and movies.
 In addition to the Hockey Canada Foundation, Ryan serves on the Seton Hall Stillman School of Business Leadership Advisory Council.

-Mike Humes has more than two decades of experience in the professional sports industry, currently serving as executive vice-president of the NHL’s Phoenix Coyotes.
-Prior to joining the Coyotes, Mike served as chief revenue officer with the NBA’s Memphis Grizzlies, as well as spent time working in the NHL, WNBA, K2 Sports and the American Hockey League.
+Mike Humes has more than two decades of experience in the professional sports industry, currently serving as Managing Director of Donegal Associates.
+Mike’s firm, which he started in 2013, works with a variety of clients with a focus on capital acquisition, real estate development funding strategies, start up funding and the development of enterprise growth strategies.
+Prior to starting Donegal Associates Mike served as Executive Vice-President of the NHL’s Arizona Coyotes.
+Prior to joining the Coyotes, Mike served as Chief Revenue Officer with the NBA’s Memphis Grizzlies, as well as spent time working in the NHL, WNBA, K2 Sports and the American Hockey League.

-Mike served as chief operating officer for the Chicago Fire of Major League Soccer, helping the team establish new high water marks in ticket sales and overall revenue, and also spent time at K2 Sports as vice-president of global marketing, where he helped drive annual revenue of over $300 million for the company’s 16 outdoor sports brands, in over 60 countries.
+Mike served as COO for the Chicago Fire of Major League Soccer, helping the team establish new high water marks in ticket sales and overall revenue, and also spent time at K2 Sports as Vice-President of Global Marketing, where he helped drive annual revenue of over $300 million for the company’s 16 outdoor sports brands, in over 60 countries.

 Mike is a native of Fredericton, N.B., where he attended St. Thomas University, earning a bachelor of economics and business before earning a master’s degree in sport administration at Concordia University in Montreal.